ASEMS Part 3 - Assurance

 Significant Occurrences and Fault Reporting

-All Project Teams shall record and report significant Product, System or Service faults, accidents, incidents and near misses to the DE&S Safety Committee through the Quality, Safety and Environmental Protection Team.
+All Delivery Teams shall record and report significant Product, System or Service faults, accidents, incidents and near misses to the DE&S Safety, Health & Environment Committee through the Quality, Safety and Environmental Protection Team.

 Learning From Experience

-Operating Centres, Project Teams or equivalents shall ensure accidents and incidents are investigated to identify opportunities to reduce the likelihood and impact of reccurrence.
+Operating Centres, Delivery Teams or equivalents shall ensure accidents and incidents are investigated to identify opportunities to reduce the likelihood and impact of recurrence.
 Lessons learned shall be shared amongst all relevant stakeholders to maximise benefit.

 DE&S sponsored courses for system safety and environmental protection shall be the recognised route for achieving suitable and sufficient competence throughout DE&S.